Deputies will discuss postponing the new rules of Law 14.300

 Postponement of the current rules must be voted on, in Plenary, until the end of November.
 Photo: Marcelo Camargo/Agência Brasil

-In the end, stayed up that the request for extension of the current GD rules must be voted on, in Plenary, until the end of November.
+In the end, stayed awake that the request for extension of the current GD rules must be voted on, in Plenary, until the end of November.
 However, as the measure can only be approved through legislation, it will be attached to a bill.

 “By the end of November, the vote on several bills that deal with the electricity sector is scheduled.
 The postponement would be a point (addition) within one of these laws”, revealed Ricardo Costa, Secretary of Solar Energy at INEL, exclusively to Canal Solar.